petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/managing-web-content-structures-and-templates-by-using-the-rest-api.md

 # Managing Web Content Structures and Templates by Using the REST API

-Web content structures (or structures) define the information included in a web content article (or article).
+Web content structures define the information included in a web content article.
 Structures facilitate creating and managing web content while ensuring that the content includes all the required information.

-You can associate a structure with a web content template (or template).
+You can associate a structure with a web content template.
 A template determines how content fields are rendered on a page.
-The following table summarizes the available options using the Liferay DXP REST API with structures and templates:
+The table below summarizes the available options using the Liferay DXP REST API with structures and templates:

 | Available Options                           | Unavailable Options            |
 |:--------------------------------------------|:-------------------------------|